 Ciri’s innate magical abilities and ancient bloodlines make her a target of the Wild Hunt, a group of cruel, spectral elves that Geralt previously escaped from.
 It turns out that the Wild Hunt is attempting to conquer new worlds because a blight called the White Frost is eating their homeworld.
 This threat ultimately reaches the Continent, and Ciri and Geralt are forced to make some difficult decisions.

-Unlike linear RPGs, The Witcher 3’s storyline is more like a choose-your-own-adventure plot.
-It contains multiple endings that rely on the player’s decisions.
+Unlike linear RPGs, The Witcher 3 storyline is more like a choose-your-own-adventure plot.
+Much like the other games in the series, the Witcher 3 storyline contains multiple endings that rely on the player’s decisions.
 Ultimately, you get to see how your actions changed the history of Nilfgaard and the fate of the characters.
 This intricate storyline reveals that even the smallest actions can have a huge effect on the universe.
 Though there are a few underlying themes about the brutality of war and the necessity of making tough decisions, issues of morality are ultimately left to the player.

 DLC & Expansion Packs

 To complete our Witcher 3 review, we should briefly mention Witcher 3 DLCs.
 After the main game was released, developer released a new DLC bundle each Wednesday for 16 weeks.
 This content is free to all who bought the games, and it mostly provides new armor, different hairstyles, alternative looks for characters, and a couple quick quests.
 Though this DLC is just minor additions, most The Witcher 3 reviews agree they are worth downloading.